-By default AES is installed into the ambassador Kubernetes namespace.
-The agent and any applications running behind AES do not have to run in this namespace, but some care must be taken during configuration to use the correct namespaces and this documentation may differ from your configuration.
-The following namespaces are used in this documentation.
+By default, AES is installed into the ambassador Kubernetes namespace.
+The agent and any applications running behind AES do not have to run in this namespace, but you must take care during configuration to use the correct namespaces as this documentation may differ from your configuration.
+The following namespaces are used in this documentation: